pryv/dev-site/src/documents/overview-sections/overview.html.md

 - **Shared** accesses can be freely defined for letting other users view and possibly contribute to their activity data.
 They only grant access to a specific set of the user's data (see details below).
 - **App** accesses are assigned to most apps to access the user's data on her behalf.
 They also only grant access to a specific set of data, determined by the app's needs.
-- **Personal** accesses are reserved to trusted apps.
+- **Personal** accesses are used by trusted apps only.
 They grant full access to the user's data.

 Note that only trusted apps can view and manage app and personal accesses.
 To register your app as trusted, please [get in touch with us](mailto:developers@pryv.com).